fbpx

 Last Updated:

-When first working with Blend modes in Photoshop, it’s almost an experiment of scrolling through the 27 modes to see what works on your image.
-While this method works, it’s time-consuming, and you never truly know what each blending mode can offer besides thinking, “ya, that looks good enough.”
-Luckily, this tutorial will break down and explain every blend mode in Photoshop to help you better understand which to use and why.
+When first working with the different blending modes in Photoshop, it’s almost an experiment of scrolling through the 27 modes to see what works on your image.
+This is time-consuming and you never truly know what each blending mode can offer.

 What Are Blending Modes In Photoshop?

-By default, each layer’s blend mode is set to Normal, which means the layer will stay how it originally looked.
+By default, each layer’s blend mode is set to Normal, which means the layer will stay the way it originally looked.
 You also need to have at least two layers before it’s possible to change the blend mode.
+Blending modes can not only be added to layers but also to smart filters, layer styles, brush adjustments, and more.

 Photoshop Blending Modes Explained